yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 >    - Click Run Tool
 >
 >    > <comment-title> Create ALLELE and REL.ALT columns </comment-title>
->    > The **text reformatting** tool allows the use of AWK code.
+>    > The **Text reformatting with awk** tool allows the use of AWK code.
 AWK is for text processing and to performing complex tasks on data sets (such as tab-delimited files).
 We will come across AWK scripts again later.
 Here is a brief summary of what it does:
 >    > * Splitting `DPR` data into separate allele counts.
 >    > * Calculating the relative allele frequencies (`REL.ALT`) for each allele.
 >    > * Filtering out relative frequencies below a threshold of 0.05 and storing the result in `REL.ALT.0.05`.